 Configuring the bootstrap file

-Select the boot file that was copied to the directory you selected during the Provisioning Server setup.
+Select the boot file that was copied to the directory you selected during the Citrix Provisioning server setup.
 Because the server returns the list of bootstrap files found under Citrix Provisioning Program Data, the server must be active for the Configure Bootstrap menu item to appear.

 If a previous version of Citrix Provisioning was installed on this server, you must change the default location from: